Type to search posts and projects to navigate

 Integration with Existing Agent Systems

-Now let’s implement the integration of MCP into our multi-agent telecom customer service system from the previous article:
+Now let’s integrate the context layer into the multi-agent telecom customer service system from the previous article:

 from typing import Dict, List, Optional, Union